September - October

 The National Australia Day Council calls on all individuals, groups and organisations to nominate an Australian who makes them proud for the Australian of the Year Awards.

-Following your nomination, you will be sent confirmation that it was received, together with a reference number for future correspondence, within a week of submitting.
+Following your nomination, you will be sent confirmation that it was received, together with a reference number for future correspondence.
 This will be delivered to you either via email or in the post, depending on the contact details you provide to us.
 It is important you provide us with current and correct details to ensure we can keep you up to date throughout the year with how your nomination is progressing.